-While these advances give users better results and have led to increase in rankings for many business in their home regions, they have also made SEO staples like keyword research and rank tracking harder and less accurate.
+The world of SEO is constantly changing.
+While these advances give users better results, leading to an increase in rankings for many B2B companies, they have also made SEO staples like keyword research and rank tracking harder and less accurate.

-An effective pillar page is typically longer and more comprehensive than an average website page or blog post.
+An effective pillar page is longer and more comprehensive than an average website page or blog post.

 A 2012 study by SerpIQ (sadly no longer available online, but reported many times over by others such as here and here) looked at 20,000 search results and identified that the average length of the top 10 results was more than 2,000 words.

-Given that the aim of a pillar page is to rank well for a competitive head term, better to lean toward the longer side and give it a greater chance of success.
+Given that the aim of a pillar page is to rank well for a competitive head term, it's better to lean toward the longer side and give it a greater chance of success.

-Keyword research and search engine optimisation
+2. Keyword research and search engine optimisation

 The goal of every pillar page is to rank well for a competitive topic.